ctkelley/MultiPrecisionArrays.jl/README.md

 but ```mplu``` allocates for a low precision copy, so the memory and allocation cost for ```mplu``` is 50% more than ```lu```.

+One issue with smaller problems is that the triangular solve does not parallelize as well as the factorization, so does not exploit multi-core processor as well.
+We can see this in the IR solver times because each iteration of IR needs a matrix-vector multiply and a triangular solve.

 ```
 julia> @belapsed mplu($A)
 8.59528e-02